High sheriff: Powers

 Under the provisions of the Sheriffs Act 1887, if a sheriff finds any resistance in the execution of a writ he shall "take with him the power of the county" (known as posse comitatus), and shall go in proper person to do execution, and may arrest the resisters and commit them to prison, and every such resister shall be guilty of a misdemeanor.

+They are entitled to grant High Sheriff Awards for community service, and judges have delegated authority to grant them on a sheriff's behalf, with a financial reward, to those who help to bring someone to justice, or who provide assistance to the victims of crime.

 Exceptional counties

 London and Middlesex

-There are two sheriffs of the City of London, elected annually by the City of London liverymen; their function is similar, but not equivalent to that of high sheriff, since the Sheriffs Act 1887 contains the saying "Nothing in this Act shall affect the privilege of the mayor, commonalty, and citizens of the city of London to elect the sheriffs of London".
+There are two sheriffs of the City of London, elected annually by the City of London liverymen; their function is similar, but not equivalent to that of high sheriff, since the Sheriffs Act 1887 says "Nothing in this Act shall affect the privilege of the mayor, commonalty, and citizens of the city of London to elect the sheriffs of London".
 The city sheriffs also served as sheriffs for Middlesex until 1889 when the office of High Sheriff of Middlesex was created under the Local Government Act 1888.
 The 1888 act also created a new County of London and Sheriff of the County of London.
 In 1965 the London Government Act 1963 replaced the counties of London and Middlesex with Greater London, having a single High Sheriff of Greater London, still separate from the city sheriffs.